 There may also be circumstances in which we will collect Personal Information about you from your representative or a third party, for example in the circumstances outlined above.
 If we collect information about you from someone else we will whenever reasonably possible (unless we are legally exempt from this obligation) make you aware that we have done this and why.
 If you have provided us with Personal Information in relation to another person you warrant that you have that individual’s consent to the disclosure (or that you are otherwise legally entitled to do so).
 As described above we also collect your information from your use of computers, phones or other connected devices to our services.

-We provide a health service to you when we provide services that are intended to (a) assess, maintain or improve your health (including physical or psychological health) (b) to treat or record your illness, disability or injury or suspected illness, disability or injury (c) an activity that takes place in the beforementioned (a) or (b) in the course of providing aged care, palliative care or care for a person with a disability.
+We provide a health service to you when we provide services that are intended to (a) assess, maintain or improve your health (including physical or psychological health) (b) to treat or record your illness, disability or injury or suspected illness, disability or injury (c) an activity that takes place in the before mentioned (a) or (b) in the course of providing aged care, palliative care or care for a person with a disability.
 Where we provide a health service to you, we may collect your Personal Information from you without consent where the information is necessary to provide the health service to you and it is collected as required or authorised under Australian law or the information is collected in accordance with rules established by competent health or medical bodies.
-We may also collect Personal Information from someone else without your consent where it is necessary for us to collect the family, social or medical history of a client of ours to provide the health service to the client and your health information is part of the family, social or medical history necessary for us to provide the services to the client.
+We may also collect Personal Information from someone else without your consent where it is necessary for us to collect the family, social or medical history of a participant of ours to provide the health service to the participant and your health information is part of the family, social or medical history necessary for us to provide the services to the participant.

 4.3.
 Why we collect, use and disclose your Personal Information

-(a) help us provide you with our services and to customise the support services that we provide you;
+(a) help us provide you with our services and to customise the services that we provide you;

 (b) enable better co-ordination between us and other providers involved in your care and treatment;